 Know How to User Blitz

-While I typically don’t recommend playing as the defensive linemen, because you can more effectively impact your defense as a linebacker or cornerback, it is important to do so occasionally.
+While I typically don’t recommend playing as the defensive lineman because you can more effectively impact your defense as a linebacker or cornerback, it is important to do so occasionally.

 If your defense has created a third and long, or your opponent has been throwing a lot of deep passes during the game, you should consider taking control of a pass rusher.

-If you are rushing as an interior linemen, I recommend using the bull rush move by flicking the right stick down in order to maximize your defensive tackle’s strength.
+If you are rushing as an interior lineman, I recommend using the bull rush move by flicking the right stick down in order to maximize your defensive tackle’s strength.